Biden trolls Trump after Stone verdict: ‘Zero criminal convictions’ for Team Obama

-White House hopeful Joseph R. Biden subtly responded Saturday to Roger Stone becoming the latest member of President Trump election campaign to be convicted of federal crimes.
+White House hopeful Joseph R. Biden subtly responded Saturday to Roger Stone becoming the latest member of President Trump’s election campaign to be convicted of federal crimes.

 The Democratic front-runner and former vice president seemed to react on Twitter to Stone, Mr. Trump’s former campaign adviser, being found guilty of seven counts Friday.